Dagenham & Redbridge F.C.: 2007–2015: Football League

 However, the club faced a match fixing scandal during the season.
 Following newspaper reports, an investigation launched by the National Crime Agency jailed two players and businessman, Krishna Ganeshan, Chann Sankaran and Michael Boateng, a Whitehawk player, for match-fixing.
 Moses Swaibu was similarly charged in January 2014.
 They were convicted of conspiracy to commit bribery for a failed plot to fix a game between AFC Wimbledon and Dagenham & Redbridge on 26 November.
 It is believed that the case may have been part of a wider Singaporean match-fixing syndicate which Europol and other investigations uncovered.

-In the 2014–15 League Cup, the Daggers played out an entertaining 6–6 match with Brentford before losing the subsequent penalty shootout.
-The League Cup paid tribute to the historic match by removing the goal nets at Victoria Road, putting them on display at the National Football Museum.
+In 2014–15 League Cup, Dagenham & Redbridge played out a 6–6 match with Brentford before losing the subsequent penalty shootout.
+The EFL commemorated the historic match by removing the nets from Victoria Road for that game, putting them on display at the National Football Museum in Manchester.

 In the 2015–16 season, the Daggers started the season poorly.
-Burnett was sacked in December 2015, to be replaced by John Still.
-In the 2015–16 FA Cup, Dagenham & Redbridge visited Premier League club Everton in the third round, losing 2–0.
+Burnett was dismissed in December 2015, to be replaced by John Still.
+They drew Premier League club Everton in the third round of the FA Cup, but ended up losing losing 2–0.
 Still was unable to save Dagenham & Redbridge from relegation in his third spell.
-After a 3–2 defeat away to Leyton Orient, relegation from League Two was confirmed.
+After a 3–2 defeat away to Leyton Orient, relegation from League Two was confirmed, and Dagenham's nine-year spell in the Football League was brought to an end.

-2016–present: return to non-League
+2016–2025: return to non-League

 In their first season back in the National League, they ended the season in fourth place; they lost their play-off semi-final to Forest Green Rovers.
 The 2017–18 season started positively, but after the club was hit by a financial crisis midway through the season, the Daggers finished the campaign in 11th place.
 The financial crisis was resolved early in the 2018–19 season.

-In May 2024, Club Underdog, a subsidiary of North Sixth group, reached an agreement in principle to purchase the club.
-They became the fifth club owned by the group, joining Italian clubs Campobasso and Ascoli, Swiss club FC Locarno and American club Brooklyn FC.
+Peter B. Freund of Trinity Sports Holdings purchased controlling interest in the club in 2018.
+He sold the club in 2024 to Club Underdog, a subsidiary of North Sixth group, who reached an agreement in principle to purchase the club.
+They became the fifth club owned by the group, joining Italian clubs Campobasso and Ascoli, Swiss club FC Locarno and the newly formed American club Brooklyn FC.

 Manager since March 2023, Ben Strevens was sacked in December 2024, after a run of just seven wins from 23 league fixtures left the Daggers five points above the relegation zone.
 They were ultimately relegated to the National League South on the final day of the 2024–25 season.

+On 3 March 2026, British influencer Olajide Olatunji, more commonly known as KSI, purchased a minority stake in the club.
+He reportedly wants to take the team to the Football League, and eventually to the heights of the Premier League.
+On 6 March, Variety announced that KSI alongside After Party Studios will be producing a docuseries titled "Race to the Top", chronicling his takeover of the club similarly to Ryan Reynolds' "Welcome to Wrexham."